• Professional Engineer Based in Silicon Valley

 Digital Health

 Clinical and engineering experience to help securely architect and implement technologies for mobile health, remote monitoring, and healthcare payments.
-Helping clinicians and technologists understand each other.
 Respiratory therapy experience in Intensive Care Units.
 Healthcare financial systems at Kaiser Permanente.
 Telemedicine at AppMedicine, Inc. Organizer, moderator, or presenter at more than 20 conferences and seminars on digital health, data security, and payments topics.

 Electronic Payments